roshanlam/AvianInfluenza/README.md

 - [ ] Use prexisting data to find new information about Avian Influenza

 ## Requirements
-* Make the code for the project under 500 lines of code
+* Make the code for the project under 500 lines of code, we can change the requirement but what I am trying to say is that the code must be written in a consise manner.